Meet Planful’s Analyst Assistant — your trusted AI-powered partner for finance, always ready for you.

 Operational planning software can be a valuable asset throughout the process.

-Assign People and Budget
+Assign people and budget

 In operational planning, budgeting involves assigning tasks and allocating resources to team members to achieve specific financial goals.